 Before accepting any new customer, the Company assesses the potential credit quality of the customer.
-As at 31 December 2019, 100% (2018:100%) of trade receivable balances are due from one (2018: one) customer.
+As at 31 December 2020, 100% (2019:100%) of trade receivable balances are due from one customer (2019: one) customer.
 Management considers these customers to be reputable and creditworthy and is confident that this concentration of credit risk will not result in any significant loss to the Company.